altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 [  243.332653] UBIFS (ubi0:4): FS size: 167117440 bytes (159 MiB, 2555 LEBs), max 6500 LEBs, journal size
 ```

-### HPS NAND BOard
+### HPS NAND Board

-This section presents how to use HPS NAND BOard to boot from eMMC.
+This section presents how to use HPS NAND Board to boot from eMMC.

 #### Booting from eMMC
 <hr/>